IBIC/neuropointillist/README.md

 File inputs that are supported are nifti files. _Cifti, and mgz files will be supported in the future.
 Alternatively, the user should also be able to supply a CSV file with the data in it, for other types of neuroimaging analysis that might not conform to this model._ The file type is determined simply by the extension (.nii = cifti, .nii.gz = nifti, .mgz is vertex surface).

 `--set1`, `--set2`, ..`--set5`
  By default, the command line variant of the program supports up to 5 input sets.
 If more than five files are necessary one should use the programmatic interface.
 Each setfile (`listoffiles1.text ... listoffiles2.txt`) is a text file that contains the filenames in each set, one per row.
 These sets can correspond to longitudinal data points.
-They do not have to have the same subjects in each set (i.e., there can be missing data if the models you intend to use support that). **At least one set and setlabel must be provided **
+They do not have to have the same subjects in each set (i.e., there can be missing data if the models you intend to use support that). **At least one set and corresponding setlabel must be provided **

  `--setlabels1`, `--setlabels2`, ..`setlabels5`